 Before installing the battery, clean the positive and negative cable connectors, and the battery terminals.
 Secure the battery by tightening the holddown brackets.
 The terminals and clamps may be coated with petroleum jelly to retard corrosion.
 Connect and tighten the positive cable first, then the negative cable.

 POSITIONING PUMP

 Use lifting and moving equipment in good repair and with adequate capacity to prevent injuries to personnel or damage to equipment.
-The bail is intended for use in lifting the pump assembly only.
 Suction and discharge hoses and piping must be removed from the pump before lifting.

 Lifting